 continued from a previous entry

-22. Attitudinal Optimism
+23. Attitudinal Optimism

 Optimism is a tendency to expect the best possible outcome.
 Optimists believe that things will improve, while pessimists believe that things will worsen.
 I wholeheartedly reject such optimism because I don’t expect good outcomes or have faith that the future will be better.

-23. Attitudinal Hope
+24. Attitudinal Hope

-Hope also need not refer to an expectation but to an attitude we have in the present; a kind of hope illuminated by contrasting it with its opposite—despair.
+Hope also need not refer to an expectation but to an attitude we have in the present; a kind of hope illuminated by contrasting it with it’s opposite—despair.
 When we despair, we no longer care; we give up because our actions don’t seem to matter.
 After all, why play a game we can’t win or fight for a better world if it’s impossible to bring one about?

 So attitudinal hope entails caring, acting, and striving.
 To hope is to reject despair—to care although it might not matter; to act in the face of the unknown; and to not give up.
 I don’t know if my actions will improve my life or help bring about a meaningful cosmos, but I can choose to hope, care, act, and strive toward those goals nonetheless.
-Again, this hope isn’t about future expectations; it’s an attitude which informs my present while rejecting despair or resignation.
+Again, this hope isn’t about future expectations; it’s an attitude that informs my present while rejecting despair or resignation.
 Such hope is the wellspring for the cares and concerns which manifest themselves in action.

-Moreover, if I despair I won’t enjoy my life as if I adopt a hopeful attitude.
+Moreover, if I despair I won’t enjoy my life as much as if I adopt a hopeful attitude.
 Thus there is also a pragmatic reason for adopting a hopeful attitude—it makes my life go better.
 The only caveat is that the objects of our hopes must be realistic—having false hopes usually makes our lives go worse.
 In sum, attitudinal hopefulness rejects despair, leads to caring and acting and makes my life better.

 A key difference between optimism and hope is that optimists usually believe that a desirable outcome is probable or likely whereas hope is independent of probability assessments.
 I may hope for unlikely outcomes but it’s hard to be optimistic about them.
 Another difference is that despair is more debilitating than pessimism.
-So while recommending both attitudinal optimism and attitudinal hope, I regard hope as somewhat more fundamental.
+So while recommending both attitudinal optimism and attitudinal hope, I regard hope as more fundamental.

-24. Wishful Hope
+25. Wishful Hope

 Like attitudinal hope, wishful hope rejects despair and spurs action.
 Hopes provide the impetus for acting, which in turn makes the fulfillment of what I hope for more likely.
 This connection between wishful hoping and action is straightforward.
 If I hope to become a physician and nothing prevents me from becoming one, then that desire may motivate me to act.
-In this sense, there is nothing intellectually objectionable or detrimental about wishful hoping—as long as there is a realistic possibility that such hopes can be fulfilled.
+In this sense, there is nothing intellectually objectionable or detrimental about wishful hoping—as long as there is a real possibility that such hopes can be fulfilled.